 Another easy thing you can do to minimise your exposure to harmful chemicals is to simplify your natural beauty routine.
 Find a good quality, natural, multi-purpose balm or oil that can be your eye treatment, your intensive night time moisturiser, your skin soother and your lip balm.
 This little gem from Neat Natural Products is a multi-purpose Nourishing Face & Hair Oil containing 100% pure cacay oil.

 Cacay oil has super duper anti-aging properties as well being an amazing moisturiser.
-You can use it as a cuticle oil to fight dry nails and cracked cuticles, as a post shave soother and a healing treatment for burns, scratches and rashes.
+You can use it as a cuticle oil to fight dry nails and cracked cuticles, as a post shave soother and as a healing treatment for burns, scratches and rashes.
 Oh…and it works wonders when applied to your dry, split ends too.

 The Bigger Picture